RSSnyder13/waffle-docs/docs/index.md

+---
+id: index
-# Welcome to Waffle
+title: Welcome to Waffle Documentation
+sidebar_label: Home
+---

 Waffle simplifies AWS infrastructure for containerized backends with a 3-minute setup, UI-driven management, and SOC 2 compliance.
 Perfect for startup CTOs and developers without DevOps expertise.

 ## Get Started
-Deploy your first backend in minutes with our [Quickstart Guide](quickstart.md).
+Deploy your first backend in minutes with our [Quickstart Guide](./quickstart).

 ## Why Waffle?
 - **Fast**: Launch in 3 minutes.